-In terms of the many academic enrichment opportunities at Oakham, this was the third year in which students' teams entered the "Teen Tech Awards" (which encourages innovative thinking in STEM subjects).
-For the 3rd year running Oakham triumphed at the final, with four teams reaching the final and one student winning the Best Research Award prize.
+In terms of the many academic enrichment opportunities at Oakham, this was the fourth year in which students' teams entered the "Teen Tech Awards" (which encourages innovative thinking in STEM subjects).
+For the 4th year running Oakham triumphed at the final, with three teams reaching the final and one student winning the Best Research Award prize.
 Since 2013, Oakham has won nine awards at this event.
+Oakham was again recognised as a Centre of Innovation and Creativity.